 A2 Regional Geography: Africa / Asia / Latin America

-Responsible unit Chair of Economic Geography (Prof. Dr. Our Chair of Economic Geography (Prof. Dr. Ouma)
+Responsible unit Chair of Economic Geography (Prof. Dr. Ouma)

 Language English

 Form of instruction Advanced seminar (Hauptseminar)

 Content This seminar imparts basic knowledge of regional geography of developing and emerging countries in the global South (Africa, Asia or Latin America).
 Based on concrete regional examples and by way of empirical case studies, trends of spatial development, spatial planning, and space-related conflicts are analyzed and put in a

 Learning outcomes In this course, students will learn on the basis of many different empirical examples how specific local and regional social, economic and physical environments are interlinked and form specific living conditions that are interconnected with global processes.
 The students are put in a position to associate idiographic and conceptual knowledge in regional geography and to abstract from the local and regional spatial

 Requirements None

 Assessment Assignment

 Relevant for final grade Yes, if the grade is among the top five grades in module areas A and F. Otherwise, no.

 Active participation 30 hrs

-Preparation and follow-up 60 hrs
+Wouldood Preparation and follow-up 60 hrs

 Workload Assignment 60 hrs

 Total 150 hrs

 ECTS points 5

 Frequency Every winter semester

 Contact hours per week 2

 A3 Macroeconomics Responsible unit Chair of Development Economics (Prof. Dr. Stadelmann) Language English Form of instruction Advanced seminar (Hauptseminar) and exercises Content The course is systematically structured into the following topics: 1.
 Relevance of markets, competition & market failure; 2.
 Macroeconomic indicators & national accounting; 3.
 Trade & globalization; 4.
 Taxes & evaluating government intervention; 5.
 Growth in the long & short-run; 6.
 Monetary policy & fiscal policy; 7.
-Outlook: Markets for good politics; Specific discussion material is provided for each of the topics.
-The learning material for this course is designed to enhance the objectives of an advanced study program including a focus on critical thinking and problem solving.
-Learning outcomes This course introduces students to macroeconomic and market analysis.
-Students will be acquainted with basic conceptual tools in economics and the course focusses on an economic way of thinking about problems of unemployment, inflation, growth as well as other topics related to economics.
-Participants will understand the importance of incentives and markets, they will be enabled to explain the behavior of agents in an economy, and they will be acquainted with the tools of monetary and fiscal policy.
-In particular, students will be able to: Analyse the importance of economic incentives and institutional constraints.
-Understand political and economic institutions and potential changes to these institutions.
-Evaluate the effects of fiscal and monetary policy.
-Learn to make economic arguments, solve economic problems, and understand macro-economic research methods.
-Learn to apply macroeconomic research methods.
-Apply economic know-how on business, government and societal issues.
-Apply economic thinking to solve real world problems within the institutional environment.
-The course is accompanied by an exercise session.
+Outlook: Markets for good politics; Specific discussion material is provided for each or the topics.
+The learning material for this course is designed to enhance the objectives of a advanced study program including a focus on critical thinking and problem solving.
 Requirements None

 Assessment The course is assessed by a one-hour written examination at the end of the term.
 If the number of participating students is less than five, an oral examination may replace the written one.

 Relevant for final grade Yes, if the grade is among the top five grades in module areas A and F. Otherwise, no.

 Active participation in class 30 hrs

 Active participation in exercises 15 hrs

 Workload Preparation and revision for lecture 50 hrs

-vv ol kloau Preparation and revision for exercises 25 hrs
+vv of kibau Preparation and revision for exercises 25 hrs

 Preparation for exam 30 hrs

 Total 150 hrs

 ECTS points 5

 Frequency Every winter semester

 Contact hours per week 3